syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/tool-tip.md

 <!-- markdownlint-disable MD036 -->

-3D Chart will display details about the points through tooltip, when the mouse is moved over the point.
+3D Chart will display details about the points through tooltip, when the mouse is moved over the specific point.

 ## Default tooltip